sp00m/bow/README.md

 **Required**, the version of this outbound, must be unique between all outbounds.

-#### config.getListenerIdFromToken
+#### config.getListenerDetailsFromToken

-**Required**, a function that takes one single `token` argument (the one provided when authenticating a WebSocket connection), and returns a promise resolved with the corresponding listener id.
+**Required**, a function that takes one single `token` argument (the one provided when authenticating a WebSocket connection), and returns a promise resolved with the corresponding listener details.

 #### config.middlewareVersion